Search

 Texas Lobbying

-Click here to see a schedule of important dates for the 88th Texas Legislature.
+Click here to see a schedule legislative deadlines for the 89th Texas Legislature.

 Click here to see Election Information for the March Primary and November 2024 elections.